information

 Community Engagement Practitioners Cohort

-Civic Life partnered with the Centre for Public Impact (CPI) to create a cohort of 25 dedicated City employees who worked together to reimage equitable engagement practices.
+Civic Life partnered with the Centre for Public Impact (CPI) to create a cohort of 25 dedicated City employees who worked together to reimagine equitable engagement practices.

-Three arrows showing the spectrum of community participation.
-The graph demonstrates the level of community power correlated to the complexity of engagement strategies from informational documents to participatory budgeting processes.
+An XY graph demonstrating the level of community power correlated to the complexity of engagement strategies from informational documents to participatory budgeting processes.

 • Building cross-bureau collaboration and community engagement coordination.